intel/scikit-learn-intelex/README.md

   * You can use the pre-built conda package from Intel channel on anaconda.org (see below)

 ## Building daal4py
-For build with oneAPI support additional step requered:
+To build with oneAPI support, additional steps are required:
-1. DPC++ compiler - DPCPPROOT variable should be defiend and pointed to DPCPP compier
+1. Point to DPC++ compiler by defining ``DPCPPROOT`` variable.
-2. Intel(R) oneDAL with oneAPI support
+2. Install Intel(R) oneAPI Data Analytics Library with oneAPI support:

     a.
-Can be installed from Conda channel
+From Conda channel.
     b.
-Can be installed fron oneAPI packages repository and passed via DALROOT variable
+From oneAPI packages repository (pass the path to oneDAL via ``DALROOT`` variable)

 ```
 export DPCPPROOT=/opt/intel/oneapi/compiler/latest